AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### [!DNL Communities] {#communities-6590}

-* In spam filtering, the system consumes 100% of the Java heap space making the Experience Manager server unresponsive (NPR-36316, NPR-36493).
+* In spam filtering, the system consumes 100% of the Java™ heap space making the Experience Manager server unresponsive (NPR-36316, NPR-36493).
 * In forums, the JCR sessions data originating from `SearchCommentSocialComponentListProvider` is leaked (NPR-36235).
 * Opening a specific inbox message reflects all the messages with improper pagination and other issues (NPR-35917).